John Lewis Never Knowingly Undersold Through The Ages

-The Through The Ages campaign was developed at Adam & Eve by creative directors Ben Priest, Ben Tollett, Emer Stamp, creative team Sidney Rodger and Harry Budgen, producer Leila Bartlam.
+The Through The Ages campaign was developed at Adam & Eve by creative directors Ben Priest, Ben Tollett, Emer Stamp, creative team Sidney Rodgers and Harry Budgen, producer Leila Bartlam.

 Sound was produced at Jungle Studios by James Saunders.
 Music was mixed by music producer Bullion, and licensed at Leland Music.